RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 ## Trial Flow (Successful Conversion)

 When a user initially signs up for a subscription with a trial, an `INITIAL_PURCHASE` webhook is sent with a `period_type` of `TRIAL`.
-If the trial period for a subscription lapses without the subscriber canceling the subscription, the trial converts into an active subscription.
+If the trial period for a subscription lapses without the customer canceling the subscription, the trial converts into an active subscription.
 At this point, a `RENEWAL` event is dispatched and the user is billed for the subscription for the first time.

 [block:image]
 {